Open-I-Beam/containers-os/docker-engine/151111-paolo-docker-engine/README.md

 ## Results

+The following tests were ran with docker 1.8.3 and kernel 3.13.
+We then repeated the tests with docker 1.9.0 and kernel 3.19.
+A comparison is shown at the bottom of this page.

 ### Docker Engine with no Network
 Execute sequentially the steps below:

 1. Start container on node with busybox image, no docker networking (--net=none) - to make the test comparable with the one with network, we launch also the HTTPD process as in the networked test using:
 ```
 docker run --name $container -tid -busybox httpd -f -p 3000 )
 ```

 2. Capture the time it takes for docker run to return - 'Container Launched'

 3. Use inspect on launched container to find out when it goes to 'Running' state - 'Container Running'